B. J. Askew

-Bobby DeAngelo Askew, Jr. (born August 19, 1980) is a former American football fullback.
+Bobby DeAngelo Askew Jr. (born August 19, 1980) is an American former professional football player who was a fullback in the National Football League (NFL).
 He played college football as the University of Michigan.
-He ranks first all-time among Michigan running backs in reception yards.
+He ranks third all-time among Michigan running backs in reception yards.

-Askew was selected in the third round of the 2003 NFL Draft by the New York Jets, the first out of eight fullbacks taken in the draft.
+Askew was selected in the third round of the 2003 NFL draft by the New York Jets, the first out of eight fullbacks taken in the draft.
 He has also played for the Tampa Bay Buccaneers.

-High school years
+Early life

 Askew attended Colerain High School in Cincinnati, Ohio, and was a letterwinner in football, basketball, and track & field.
 In basketball, he averaged 10 points per game as a junior.
 Askew graduated from Colerain High School in 1999.

-Professional football career
+Professional career

-Askew was a third round draft pick by the New York Jets in 2003.
+Askew was selected 85th overall in the third round of the 2003 NFL draft by the New York Jets.

 He was later signed by the Buccaneers to back up Mike Alstott, but assumed starting duties when Alstott went down with a neck injury.
 On May 15, 2008, the team gave him a four-year contract extension.
 It was a 5-year deal worth $8.6 million, making him one of the league's highest-paid fullbacks.

 On April 26, 2010, the Buccaneers released Askew.